Publications

 Is Hume a liberal or a conservative?
 Hume scholars are divided over this question.
 This (German) paper rejects the widespread reading of Hume as a conservative and argues that Hume is a liberal, even though his version of liberalism is fundamentally different from Lockean liberalism.
 Hume differs from Locke in that he attempts to justify a liberal political order without appealing to natural rights or a social contract.
 Instead, his liberalism is deeply rooted in his empiricist epistemology and in his sentimentalist ethics.
 Because the starting point of Hume’s political theory is his analysis of the nature of human beings as they actually are, he ends up with a liberal theory that is less idealizing than Lockean liberalism.
 He thus defends what I call a non-ideal liberalism.
 The paper also argues Hume’s non-ideal liberalism does not rule out political ideals altogether.
 Such ideals, however, must be derived in such a way that they do not violate his empiricist principles.

 Spinoza on the Essences of Singular Things.
-Ergo 9.10 (2023): 1-24. [paper]
+Ergo 9.10 (2023): 1-24. [paper] (A short summary can be found at Ergo Blog. [blog entry])

 Essences play a central role in Spinoza’s philosophy, not only in his metaphysics, but also in his philosophy of mind, his theory of affects, and his political philosophy.
 Despite their importance, however, it is surprisingly difficult to determine what exactly essences are for Spinoza.
 On a widespread reading, the essence of X is nothing but the concept of X. This paper argues against this identification of essences and concepts.
 Spinozistic concepts are maximally inclusive: the concept of X contains everything that is needed to make X conceivable.
 The essence of X, in contrast, is more limited in scope and does not include everything that is needed to make X conceivable.
 Thus, Spinoza avoids the ‘overloading’ of essences and the problems that would ensue.
 The account developed in this paper has a surprising implication, namely that the essences of non-divine, singular things do not suffice to render these things fully conceivable on Spinoza’s view.
 Thus, Spinoza breaks with a tradition according to which the essence of a thing states ‘what the thing is.’
 As a result, his conception of essence is much further removed from traditional Aristotelian accounts, and from other seventeenth-century accounts, than usually acknowledged.

 Localizing Violations of the Principle of Sufficient Reason - Leibniz on the Modal Status of the PSR.
-Journal of Modern Philosophy 4.1 (2022): 1-20. [paper]
+Journal of Modern Philosophy 4.11 (2022): 1-20. [paper]

 The Principle of Sufficient Reason (PSR)—the principle that everything has a reason—plays a central role in Leibniz’s philosophical system.
 It is rather difficult, however, to determine what Leibniz’s attitude towards the modal status of the PSR is.
 The prevailing view is that Leibniz takes the PSR to be true necessarily.
 This paper develops a novel interpretation and argues that Leibniz’s PSR is a contingent principle.
 It also discusses whether a merely contingent PSR can do the metaphysical heavy lifting that Leibniz aims for.
 The paper shows that, despite appearance to the contrary, this is possible.
 In a nutshell, the argument is that the only possible PSR-violation Leibniz allows for is God’s creation of a suboptimal world; there is no Leibnizian possible world, though, which intrinsically violates the PSR.
 Despite its contingency, then, Leibniz’s PSR is modally robust enough to serve as a foundational principle of his metaphysics.